shaanzie/Pronunciation-Generation-using-GANs/README.md

 # Pronunciation-Generation-using-GANs

+This is a system to detect mispronounced words in natural speech and generate the correct pronounciations in the user's voice.

 Please refer to the final paper for more details on the project.

 To replicate the training procedure, first export all visible devices enabled by CUDA to -1.